jackwaddington/array_animator/README.md

 I have taken that to C in the CLI to simulate a problem I created:

-If I were to have a strip of LEDs, and i tie them onto, for example, the corner of a table - can I walk LEDs out from the centre?
+- If I were to have a strip of LEDs, and i tie them onto, for example, the corner of a table - can I walk LEDs out from the centre?

-When a value reaches the end of the string, it should return to its start point.
+- When a value reaches the end of the string, it should return to its start point.
+- The split point can be animated.

-We would need to define the point of the corner of the table.
-We would need to define any trim at the ends - where the LEDs do not need to display - perhaps they are dangling off the end.
+We would need to define:
+- the point of the corner of the table.
+- any trim at the ends - where the LEDs do not need to display - perhaps they are dangling off the end.

 Example output: